gitpod-io/retired-gatsby-website/src/blog/continuous-dev-environment-in-devops.md

 ## Prebuilt Dev Environments - No More Waiting for Builds!

 Initial setups are annoying, but the real time sink is [waiting for builds](/blog/prebuilds).
-Compilers, generators, downloading dependencies, and running tests need to be executed to initialize your dev environment.
+Compilers, generators, downloading dependencies, and running tests all need to be executed before you can use your dev environment.

 Just like CI tools that build your project after you have submitted a change, a continuous dev environment service builds your project **before** you need it.
 That way you can start on a clean state immediately.